N.D.C.C. Chapter 34-05: Department of Labor and Human Rights

 - Report biennially to the governor and to the legislative assembly concerning

-activities of the department of labor, including in such report recommendations for
+activities of the department of labor and human rights, including in such report recommendations for

 legislation deemed necessary or desirable to effectuate the purposes of this chapter.